lucasvog/node-network-link-conditioner/README.md

 Gets all available Profiles as an array of strings.

 **`setProfile(NameAsString)`**
 Sets a profile.
-Name has to be a string.
+The Name has to be a string.

 **`setDelay(timeInSeconds)`**
 This sets the delay between actions in applescript.
-If the code fails on your mashine, you might have to increase this number.
+If the code fails on your machine, you might have to increase this number.